Actress and TV Personality

 Lynne has been a guest storyteller for the CBeebies “Story time” children’s programme and also came runner up on the 14th season of Dancing with the Stars.
 Lynne is also a regular guest host on The Daily Edition on the Seven network.
 She has received critical acclaim for her stage roles in Harold Pinter’s “The Lover” and “Honey”, an award winning play based on Bryce Courtney’s Smokey Joe’s Cafe.
 Most years at Christmas, Lynne travels to England to perform in pantomime.

-Lynne’s online following has seen her front campaigns and activations for brands such as Hello Fresh (in which Lynne and Johnny Ruffo filmed episodes of themselves cooking dinner with families around Australia), Australian Hearing Week, Optus and 20th Century Fox.
+Lynne’s online following has seen her front campaigns and activations for brands such as Hello Fresh (in which Lynne and Johnny Ruffo filmed episodes of themselves cooking dinner with families around Australia), Black Pepper Clothing, Australian Hearing Week, Optus and 20th Century Fox.